joejo-joestar/uni-codes/Year 2/Digital Design/readme.md

 - Structural modelling uses **multiple modules** (similar to methods or functions in other programming languages) defined in the file *(or different programs(unsure))*

-- Any of the above mentioed modelling can be used to define these modules
+- Any of the above mentioned modelling can be used to define these modules

 ---